Spencer4792/startup/README.md

 ## Login.html file
 - This is our users are able to login to their accounts that they have with us.
 Currently there is no actual functionality, but the framework is in place.

+## Chat.html file
+- This is the tab where our customers will be able to talk to us directly concerning any complaints.
+I might take it out of the final product because I don't think that it is exceptionally useful right now, especially because we don't have many customers or a customer support team.
+But I will add it to fulfill project requirements.